PureVPN Review 2019 – Amazingly Great or Terribly Worse?

 According to their Refund policy, all refund requests are processed within 24 hours and payment may take up to 30 days.

-That said, refunds are not applicable to special plans and the 3-day PureVPN trial account.
+That said, refunds are not applicable to special plans and the 3-day PureVPN free trial account.

 – Now for the things, I dislike about PureVPN

 Areas where this service definitely needs to improve.